KuligKamil/kuligkamil.github.io/_posts/2024-02-06-enough-not-perfect.md

-# Perfection is enemy of good
+# Perfection is the enemy of good

-Sometimes if it's working is enough.
+Sometimes, if "it works", it's enough.

 ## challlenges
 * not play all night at Hogwarts Legacy